 shapes.arc#

-- shapes.arc(angle=90.0, radius=1.0, center=(0.0, 0.0, 0.0), div=10, eltype='line2')#
+- shapes.arc(angle=None, radius=1.0, center=(0.0, 0.0, 0.0), div=None, eltype='line2', elsize=None, start=None, end=None, direction='ccw')#

-Create a polygonal arc in the xy-plane.
+Create a polygonal arc in a plane parallel to the xy-plane.

 Parameters#